KEXPCapstone/shelves-server/DevGuide.md

 * Once a PR has been given a **+1**, it can be merged into master

 **Golden Rule: No direct commits to master ever**

+Also, be nice to each other

+Good luck everyone!